PaulMcInnis/ResponseFunnel/responsesToFile/README.md

 3. Navigate into the directory and install the dependencies.
 Use the following command: `npm i`

 4. Run the local server.
-Use the following command: `node index.js`
+Use the following command: `npm`

 5. Now, the responses for every request which is a part of this collection will be written to the `Responses` folder inside the project repo.
    You can modify the local server's code to change the file location.